 How do I eat healthy on a budget?

 Let me start off by being upfront about the fact that eating healthy is something we prioritize so we cut back in all other areas in order to eat the way we want.
-Some might consider our grocery spending pretty high for just two people but it's worth it to us and we have to buy extra groceries for recipes on the blog!
-We don't frivolously buy random things in the grocery store so I really think that we save money by eating this way.
+We don’t frivolously buy random things in the grocery store so I really think that we save money by eating this way.

 Even if you think you know all of these, read them all the way through because I really think you’ll find a few pointers you may not have thought about before!